Darxo/Hardened/README.md

 ### Settlements

+- Vastly improve likelyhood of successuly placing settlements during map generation by having each settlement consider every valid tile, instead of just 3000 random ones
+- Settlements which would spawn exactly 1 tile from a coast or ocean will now instead spawn directly next to that coast or ocean
+- During Map Generation: City States are now placed first, followed by Large Forts and Large Settlements, followed by Medium Forts and Medium Settlements, followed by Small Forts and Small Settlements, followed by any other settlements.
+As a result, larger settlements are more evenly spread out across the map, while smaller settlements fill the gaps
+	- Large Forts and Large Settlements now need a distance of 22 Tiles between each other (up from 12)
+	- Medium Forts, Medium Settlements and Small Forts now need a distance of 14 Tiles between each other (up from 12)
+	- Small Settlements now need a distance of 10 Tiles between each other (down from 12)
+- Resources of Settlements now scale 100% with the WorldDifficulty (up from 50% of it)
 - Try out now costs 100% more.
 You can now dismiss recruits after you tried them out to make room for new recruits
 - You can now get up to 6 Tavern Rumors every cycle (up from 4)
 - Tavern Rumors now have a linearly scaling cost.
 Each paid rumor costs an amount based on the standard (vanilla) rumor price, multiplied by the number of the paid rumor you are about to buy